DavidBuchanan314/rabbit_r1_boot_notes/scripts/webusb/README.md

 I have a feeling this will stop working in future RabbitOS updates, but it works for now.

+### Upgrading to Telnet

+Execute the `scripts/drop_busybox.sh` script from this repo, with your R1's IP address as argument.
+It'll connect to the existing TCP shell and upload a busybox binary, then start busybox's telnetd on port 31337.

+You should then be able to get a more ergonomic root shell via `telnet rabbit_ip_here 31337`

 ### Misecellaneous Useful Commands

 Open settings: